 - Shoulder season from March - May.
-Rainy season so prepare for getting stuck in the mud.
+Rainy season, so prepare to get stuck in the mud.
 However, if you are a bit self reliant, this is a great season to explore the Mara.
-Wildlife viewing is still good, and less people means more to have all to yourself.
+Wildlife viewing is still good, and less people means you have more to yourself.

 In particular, the wildebeests crossing of the Mara river is something that many tourists are seeking to experience.
 You should keep in mind that this event is attended by many, many tourists every year.
 Unfortunately, this often leads to a bit of a traffic-jammy experience.